-The coalition government has reformed the way in which provision and support is made for children and young people with special educational needs and/or disabilities in England.
-New legislation (The Children and Families Act 2014) enacted on the $13^{\text{th March}}$ came into force from the $1^{\text{st}}$ September 2014.
-A new SEN Code of Practice also accompanied this legislation.
+Legislation (The Children and Families Act 2014) enacted on the 13th March came into force from the 1st September 2014.
+A new SEND Code of Practice also accompanied this legislation.

 More details about the reforms and the SEN Code of Practice can be found on the Department for Education's website: